A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT: Deformation of QFT in Globally Hyperbolic Spacetimes

-This choice is due to the approach taken in Minkowski (\cite{GL1,GL2,BLS}, de-Sitter (\cite{MF}) and the forthcoming results.
-Note that our approach is different from the one taken in \cite{DLS}, where the underlying phase-space is quantized.
-As before we start with a globally hyperbolic spacetime $(M,g)$, a $*$-algebra $\mathscr{A} = \mathscr{A}(M,g)$ generated by the field operators that satisfy the Klein Gordon equation and the choice of a state $\omega:\mathscr{A}(M,g)\rightarrow\C$, i.e. a normalized positive linear functional.
+As before we start with a globally hyperbolic spacetime $(\mathcal{M},g)$, a $*$-algebra $\mathscr{A} = \mathscr{A}(\mathcal{M},g)$ generated by the field operators that satisfy the Klein Gordon equation and the choice of a state $\omega:\mathscr{A}(\mathcal{M},g)\rightarrow\C$, i.e. a normalized positive linear functional.
 This state then determines as described in Subsection \ref{sexgns} the quadruple $(\mathcal{H}_{\omega},D_{\omega},\pi_{\omega},\Psi_{\omega})$.
 The deformation, w.r.t.\ the noncommutative Rieffel product, enters the framework not via the states or the representation but via changing the point-wise product of the representations of the algebra.
-Summarizing, the \textit{deformed} $2$-point function is given in the following definition. \begin{definition} The deformed $2$-point function is defined as the expectation value of the Rieffel product of the representations of the fields, i.e.\
+Summarizing, the \textit{deformed} $2$-point function is given in the following definition. \begin{definition} For a $*$-algebra $\mathscr{A} = \mathscr{A}(\mathcal{M},g)$ defined on a globally hyperbolic spacetime $(\mathcal{M},g)$ generated by Klein-Gordon fields, the (formal) deformed $2$-point function is defined as the expectation value of the generalized Rieffel product (Defintion \ref{def:defpro1}) of the test functions of the representations of the fields, i.e.\

-for test-functions $F_1,F_2 \in C_0^\infty(M)$. \end{definition}
+for test-functions $F_1,F_2 \in C_0^\infty(\mathcal{M})$. \end{definition}

-Next, we use the explicit form of the deformed product and the embedding formalism to give a concrete expression for the deformed $2$-point function. \begin{proposition} For the $*$-algebra $\mathscr{A} = \mathscr{A}(M,g)$ defined on a globally hyperbolic spacetime $(M,g)$ generated by Klein-Gordon fields we have the following explicit deformed $2$-point function